 Dear Navigator,

 I am scheduled for surgery but have not come to your consent class.
-I have heard a lot of information is covered in that class, but I have a couple of questions specific to the hospital stay.
+I have heard much information is covered in that class, but I have questions about the hospital stay.

 Racheal Newmyer, RN

-How long will I be in the hospital?
-And what should I bring with me?
+How long will I be in the hospital, and what do I need to bring?

-These are great questions and though each one is covered in the consent class, they are so frequently asked that I thought it would be a great topic for this “Dear Navigator” column.
+These are great questions, and although they are covered in the consent class, they are frequently asked, which I thought would be an excellent topic for this “Dear Navigator” column.

 How long will you be in the hospital?

 You should expect to stay one or two nights in the hospital.
-A large majority of patients will go home the next day, but on occasion if a patient is not meeting goals, or the surgeon feels more time is needed, the patient will be instructed to stay an additional night.
-I always challenge my patients to work hard to get home.
+A large majority of patients will go home the next day, but on occasion, if a patient is not meeting goals or the surgeon feels more time is needed, the patient will be instructed to stay an additional night.
+I constantly challenge my patients to work hard to get home.

 What should you bring?